reubano/ongeza/README.rst

 Motivation
 ----------

-I think we can all agree that Semantic Versioning is awesome sauce.
+I think we can all agree that `semver`_ is awesome sauce.
 But while coding, who has time to constantly look up the current version and figure out the new version?
 I created ongeza to relieve myself from this pain of having to worry about version numbers.
 For example, to bump to a ``minor`` version